Discrete Breathers in a Honeycomb Lattice Near a Semi-Dirac Point: Concluding remarks

 \section{Concluding remarks}

-We have conducted a thorough analysis of discrete breathers on a honeycomb lattice near a unique point in the dispersion relation known as semi-Dirac crossing.
+We conducted a formal asymptotic, numerical, and stability analysis of discrete breathers and nonlinear plane waves on a honeycomb lattice near a unique point in the dispersion relation known as semi-Dirac crossing.
 Our analysis connects breather dynamics in the highly localized and strongly nonlinear regime with breather dynamics in the long-wave and weakly nonlinear regime.
-Such an approach gives a complete description of hybrid localized structures with peaked discrete behavior at the breather's central core and spatially extended tails described by exact separable solutions to an asymptotic effective PDE theory.
-Even though an existence proof for global localized solutions to the 2D semi-Dirac equation is lacking, we do not require them here to accurately describe a large family of discrete breathers on the lattice.
+Such an approach gives a complete description of hybrid localized structures with spatially extended tails described by exact separable solutions to an asymptotic effective PDE theory.
+Even though an existence proof for global localized solutions to the 2D semi-Dirac equation is lacking, we do not require them here to accurately describe a large family of long-lived discrete breather states on the lattice.

-Finally, we studied the Floquet stability of breathers and of extended nonlinear plane waves bifurcating from the edges of the gap to provide insight into how breathers behave near the gap's edges.
 Our work provides a framework for describing coherent structures in more complicated lattice models of current interest in condensed matter systems and metamaterial design, including 2D layered and twisted lattices~\cite{twist,roadmap}.